christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 - Promise: The contract “for situation candidates from a `situationStream`, run an `action` according to `policy`, and remember across reloads”.
 - `actionId`: Stable name for an action function, registered at startup so PromiseKeeper can resume after reload.
 - `actionArgs`: Optional action parameters persisted as part of a promise definition and passed to the action function on each attempt.
-- `situationMapId`: Stable name for a situation map (stream builder), registered at startup so PromiseKeeper can resume after reload.
+- `situationKey`: Stable name for a situation definition (stream builder), registered at startup so PromiseKeeper can resume after reload.
 - `situationStream`: A live stream/event source (built by a factory) that emits situation candidates for a single promise.
 It should be high-quality and already filtered to match the gate.
 - Situation candidate: One emitted situation instance that PromiseKeeper may attempt to act on.
-- `occurrenceId`: Stable identity for a situation candidate/subject within a promise, used so PromiseKeeper can “check it off” and not redo it after reload.
+- `occurranceKey`: Stable identity for a situation candidate/subject within a promise, used so PromiseKeeper can “check it off” and not redo it after reload.
 - `subject`: The live, safe-to-mutate thing handed to the action.
 - `action`: The modder’s function that performs the side effect (looked up by `actionId`).
 - `policy`: Simple rules about “how” to run: once/N, chance, cooldown, retry delay, expiry.
 - `pk.promise(spec)`: Register (or re-register) a promise in the namespace of `pk` (and return a promise handle).
 - `pk.forget(promiseId)`: Explicitly forget stored progress for a promise id in the namespace of `pk`.
-- Adapter: A bridge that turns some external stream (for example a WorldObserver situation stream) into a PromiseKeeper situationStream (often reshaping emissions via `map`).
+- Adapter: A bridge that turns external sources into PromiseKeeper situationStreams (PZ Events / LuaEvent).
+WorldObserver uses a search bridge (`pk.situations.searchIn`) and emits actionable observations directly.

 ---